 What temperature corresponds to the needle reading?

 First, test the gauge.
 If the coolant temperature gauge is not working properly along with the fuel gauge, and/or there are other elctrical issues with the instrument cluster, test the voltage stabilizer.
-If the 10V voltage stabilizer is found to be faulty, here is where to buy a new one, made by Fairchild Semiconductor (VW part #171919803):
+For more voltage stabilizer information, see below.

 If all of the preceding are found to be okay, the temperature gauge sending unit and/or level sensor ('90+) and/or the gauge itself could be faulty.
 Please refer to the cooling system and/or electrical page for further information.

-There were two fuel gauge sending units used, both of which are now NLA (no longer available new).
-You will need to source a working used unit (please see the parts page for used parts sources.
+There were multiple fuel gauge sending units used in these cars, all of which are now NLA (no longer available new).
+Tap here for additional fuel gauge sender information.
 The sending unit can be accessed by removing the rear seat, followed by the round cover.

 Fuel gauge doesn't work

-Please click here for troubleshooting and testing the gauge.
+Please tap here for troubleshooting and testing the gauge.

 Turn Indicator Light